 The Big Stump Picnic Area is right by the entrance to Kings Canyon National Park.
 Here you’ll find the trailhead to the Big Stump Grove.

-The Big Stump Grove Loop Trail is about 1.8 miles long and is exactly what it sounds like — a trail that goes by very big stumps.
+The Big Stump Grove Loop Trail is exactly what it sounds like — a trail that goes by very big stumps.

 This area was used for logging many years ago (back in the late 1800s), so several huge sequoias were chopped down, leaving their stumps.
 It’s a beautiful and fascinating trail.